ian-cho/data-prep-kit/examples/agentic/README.md

             WATSONX_APIKEY=<your Watsonx API key>
          ```
       - Uncomment the Watsonx configuration entries, update the Watsonx `model_watsonx_*` names, and comment out the Ollama configuration entries.
-   - To use Replicate:
-      - Obtain Replicate API token
-      - Store the following value in the `.env` file located in your project directory:
-         ```
-            REPLICATE_API_TOKEN=<your Replicate API token>
-         ```

 ## Usage

-To lunch a notebook execute the following command:
+To launch the notebooks, execute the following command in your terminal:
 ```bash
 Jupyter notebook
 ```

+Once the Jupyter interface is loaded, select the desired notebook to begin working with it.